 This answer is based on my employer, BAS Ltd. (BAS), a privately-owned UK regional insurance broker.
-BAS is engaged in marketing, selling and servicing life and non-life insurance products for clients in the small and medium enterprises, (SME) and personal lines markets.
+BAS is engaged in marketing, selling and servicing insurance products to small and medium-sized enterprises (SMEs) and also to consumers.
+BAS is engaged in both life and non-life products.

 BAS was formed in 1985, initially trading from a single office.
-BAS has since expanded both organically and by acquisition to its current size in early 2021 of four offices, each located in either a city or major town, with 75 staff in total.
-The annual insurance premium generated in 2020 was £32.8million, producing insurance brokerage and client fee income totalling £5.2million.
+BAS has since expanded both organically and by acquisition to its current size in early 2023.
+It now has four offices each located in either a city or a major town, and 75 staff in total.
+The annual insurance premium generated in 2022 was £ 36.8 million, producing insurance brokerage and client fee income totalling £ 6.2 million.

-For the five years 2021- 2025 BAS has two strategic objectives:
+For the five years 2023-2027, BAS has two strategic objectives:

-- opening three further offices; - making further acquisitions.
+- · opening three additional offices; - · making further acquisitions.

-The aim is to produce total income of approximately £ 8 million by the end of 2025.
+The aim is to produce a total insurance brokerage and client fee income of approximately £8 million by the end of 2027.